cmerino15/teach/cpp/tutorial/two.md

 </details>

-We can do basic math operations on ints and doubles. some care must be taking when using the divison / and modulo % operations however.
+We can do basic math operations on ints and doubles.
+Some care must be taking when using the divison / and modulo % operations however.

 > [!NOTE]
 > Throughout this tutorial you may need to research the details on your own.
-> The purpose if this course is to get you started quick but also to get you thinking.
+> The purpose of this course is to get you started quick but also to get you thinking.

 > Example: main.cpp